 Your Connect Plan allows you to receive Covered Services from your Medical Home.
 Your Plan also provides coverage for Services to other In-Network Providers.
-You may access these providers through a Medical Home Referral.
-A woman can directly access a Women's Health Care Provider without a referral from her designated Medical Home.
+If you go to a Primary Care Provider that is outside your Medical Home, Services will not be covered.
+A woman may choose to access an In-Network Women's Health Care Provider not in her Medical Home.